mina-deploy/mina/README.md

 6. Invoke the commands queued up in the `to :restart` block.
 These often commands to restart the webserver process.

 If it fails at any point, the release path will be deleted.
+If any commands are queued using the `to :clean` block, they will be ran.
 It will be as if nothing happened.

 Directory structure
 -------------------